How Much Does It Cost to Build a Deck?

 At $3–$10 per square foot, bamboo is an affordable, environmentally friendly option.
 Bamboo is actually a grass, not wood, but has many of the same qualities.

 Cedar decking costs $3–$7 per square foot, making it comparable to pressure-treated wood, but without any of the chemical treatments.
 Cedar is a naturally insect- and UV-resistant wood harvested sustainably in North America.

 Composite decking costs $15 to $36 per square foot, including railings, framework, and hardware.
 Decking boards only cost $4 to $13 per square foot.

 Trex decking costs $5 to $10 per square foot for boards only.
-Expect to pay $10–$27 per square foot, all-in.
+Expect to pay $10–$27 per square foot, including decking, railing, and framing.
 Trex is a popular type of composite decking made from 95% recycled materials.
 It's a low-maintenance option resistant to termites, rot, warping, and splintering.

 Aluminum decking runs $15 to $20 per square foot.
 Many of these systems are gapless, meaning they make a seamless waterproof roof for anything underneath.
 Because they are both waterproof and lightweight, they make great outdoor spaces that double as roofs above carports, patios, and outdoor kitchens.